CodeSensei/cs6727/README.md

 - Visual Studio 2022 or higher

 ## Installation
-- Simply clone this project down to your local repository and open the project using Visual Studio 2022 or higher.
+Simply clone this project down to your local repository and open the project using Visual Studio 2022 or higher.

+### License Key Setup
+You can add your license keys in the appsettings.json file.

 ### Libraries referenced
 ![Nuget packages](https://github.com/samleeatl/cs6727/blob/main/nuget.PNG)